General travel information:

 "More fires are caused from alcohol or kerosene - they tend to be smaller but managable, and can cause severe damage to life, limb and boat.
 But a propane event is always a BIG BOOM!!" - by a boater's Marine Surveyor as posted in the Aloha Owners forum.

-Smell the roses.
-Leave in summer instead of fall - then you can take time to see things along the way - and be warm doing it.
+Start south from Canada in summer instead of fall - so you can take time to see things along the way, and be warm doing it.
 It's a shame to miss spending several weeks in the Chesapeake just because fall is arriving.

 $US-per-gallon / (3.7853 * Value-CDN-dollar)